In A Hurry? Our Top 3 Picks To Buy

-Read the rules of archery hunters and the regulations for crossbow hunters before buying an optic for your crossbow since there is a lot of overlapping regulations in states that allow crossbows through archery season.
+Read the rules of archery hunters and the laws for crossbow hunters before buying an optic for your crossbow since there is a lot of overlapping laws in states that allow crossbows through archery season.

-If electronic sights on the vertical bows are banned during archery season, then a red dot or illuminated reticle sight on your bow will get you a nice fat ticket.
+If electronic sights on the vertical bows are banned during archery period, then a red dot or illuminated-reticle sight on your bow will get you a nice fat ticket.

-Some Important Terms Related To The Best Crossbow Scopes
+Some Important Terms Related To The Best Crossbow Scope

 When light penetrates the scope and reflects off the metal, it reduces the image quality of the target.
 Therefore look for a scope that has an interior coating, to prevent reflection off of the metal.